jimengio/3d-model-viewer/README.md

-## Workflow
+## 3D Model Viewer

-> A project template based on TypeScript, React, immer, emotion, rex, ruled-router...
+> threejs based on 3D model component used in JimengIO

 ### Usage